ifa6/Phoenix-Tpl/README.md

 This projects aims to be a starting template for simple web pages.
 It's built on top of the silex micro framework.
-Even though a file manager with editor is provided, the recommended way of alerting content would be handling the files directly or via ftp.
+Even though a file manager with editor is provided, the recommended way of alerting content would be handling the files directly or via sftp.
 This encourages you to use your favorite editor.

 ### Used Components
  - [Bootstrap](http://twitter.github.com/bootstrap/)